 Tripura is the last of the North-Eastern states, located precariously at a corner of the Indian map with Bangladesh as its neighbour on three sides only on its east, there is the Indian state of Mizoram and Assam.
 The hilly state is the third smallest state in India but it shares a border with Bangladesh a total of 10500 km.
 The total geographical area of Tripura is 10491 square km.

-The plains of Tripura is dominated by the Bengali population whereas the hills are basically tribal land of mixed culture with different tribes such as the Bhils, Mizzo, Chaimal, Chakma, Garo, Halam, Jamatia etc. living in perfect harmony here.
-Tripura is bestowed with natures splendour and grandeur with the lush green landscape all around and diverse population with their unique culture.
+The plains of Tripura are dominated by the Bengali population whereas the hills are basically tribal land of mixed culture with different tribes such as the Bhils, Mizzo, Chaimal, Chakma, Garo, Halam, Jamatia etc. living in perfect harmony here.
+Tripura is bestowed with nature's splendour and grandeur with the lush green landscape all around and diverse population with their unique culture.

-It is generally believed that that the name Tripura originated from the ancient king ‘Tripur’ who ruled the area in ancient times.
-The state capital is at Agartala which is in the eastern plains bordering Bangladesh.
+It is generally believed that the name Tripura originated from the ancient king ‘Tripur’ who ruled the area in ancient times.
+The state capital is Agartala which is in the eastern plains bordering Bangladesh.
 Agartala is the largest city and cultural hub.
-The people here speak in Bengali also Kokborok.
+The people here speak Bengali also Kokborok.
 Mui Borok is the Traditional food of Tripura.
-Meat is the main ingredients of Tripuri Cuisine.
+Meat is the main ingredient of Tripuri Cuisine.

 The main attraction of the city is the Ujjayanta Palace, which is situated in the heart of the city.
 The name of the palace was given by Rabindranath Tagore.
 It is also the location of the Tripura State Museum.
-The place stands on the banks of a Lakes and surrounded by Lush Greeneries of Mughal Gardens.
+The place stands on the banks of the Lakes and is surrounded by the Lush Greeneries of Mughal Gardens.